wicked-rainman/DAPL/docs/ASN_UPDATE_HOWTO.md

 3. Records in asn.csv are stored in numeric order, so find the gap in which this fits, and insert the record ensuring commas are placed in the correct place!

-4. After performin an update, use the ip2asn utility to check the update was made properly.
+4. After performing an update, use the ip2asn utility to check the update was made properly.